-- 12 During the initial system check, the installer verifies that communication between systems has been set up. - If the installer hangs or asks for a login password, stop the installer and set up ssh or rsh.
-Then run the installer again. - See "About configuring secure shell or remote shell communication modes before installing products" on page 499. - 13 After the system checks complete, the installer displays a list of the packages that will be upgraded.
+12 During the initial system check, the installer verifies that communication between systems has been set up.

+If the installer hangs or asks for a login password, stop the installer and set up ssh or rsh.
+Then run the installer again.

+See "About configuring secure shell or remote shell communication modes before installing products" on page 467.

+- 13 After you accept EULA and the system checks complete, the installer displays a list of the packages that will be upgraded.
 Press Enter to continue with the upgrade. - 14 Output shows information that SFCFSHA must be stopped on a running system.
 Enter y to continue. - 15 Press Return to begin removing the previous packages and installing the new.